keepthrifty/keepthrifty.github.io/_posts/2018/2018-09-18-financial-failure-personal-success.md

 - I found clarity on what I really wanted in a career and found a job I love in a team that I can grow and learn
 - I built a stronger faith in God than I've had in my whole life, now trusting I can lean on Him in any situation

-Because the mini-retirement, I'm becoming a better husband, a better father, a better friend, a better engineer, and most importantly, a better child of God.
+Because of the mini-retirement, I'm becoming a better husband, a better father, a better friend, a better engineer, and most importantly, a better child of God.

 > {% include tweet-link.html tweet-text="By every measure that actually matters, my mini-retirement was an incredible success." %}